Wednesday, December 11th, 2019

 Step 2: Sealing of openings: Once the crawl space is ready, we’ll seal any external openings such as vents and pipes, including wires coming from the outside.
 This will cut off unwanted air and keep the space waterproof.

-Step 3: Adding plastic insulation: A layer of plastic insulation is then added to your walls and floor.
+Step 3: Adding a plastic vapor barrier: A layer of plastic vapor barrier is then added to your walls and floor.
 It’s usually at least six millimeters thick and overlaps at least one foot, then it’s stapled down or fastened to cover the crawl space.
-Our system is a true 20-mil liner rated above 25 mil strength at the seams.
+Our system is a true 20-mil vapor barrier liner rated above 25 mil strength at the seams.
 A plastic this thick will endure rough treatment during plumbing and termite inspections.

 Step 4: Conditioning: With the crawl space sealed off, the next step is to eliminate existing moisture.
 You can channel out moisture using vents that go all the way to the living area or a dehumidifier.
 In case you live in a flood-prone area, it’s crucial you install a drainage system and a sump pump.